-More than 90 courses and reading groups focus on international, foreign, or comparative law.
-HLS is the only law school in the country in which every first year J.D. student takes an international or comparative law class during their time at HLS.
+More than 100 courses and reading groups focus on international, foreign, or comparative law.
+Every J.D. student takes an international or comparative law class during their time at HLS.

 Molly Doggett ’17 worked for a summer at the Parliamentary Assembly of the Council of Europe, examining international standards for the treatment of critically ill detainees.

 Specialized programs support experiential learning and immersion in foreign legal cultures.
-In 2017-2018, almost 300 HLS students worked, studied, or conducted research abroad in 49 countries.
-Frameworks included research/writing projects and independent clinicals during the three-week winter term abroad, a summer engaged in international public interest, fieldwork through the Ghana Project, and a semester taking classes at a foreign law school.
+Frameworks include research/writing projects and independent clinicals during the three-week winter term abroad, a summer engaged in international public interest, and a semester taking classes at a foreign law school.

 Mark Jia ’16 spent a winter term assessing pathways for reforming Hong Kong’s campaign finance laws at the Bauhinia Foundation Research Centre.

-- A semester in Beijing studying comparative law.
+- A semester in Switzerland studying specific aspects of international law